dokiem/Operationalizing-Machine-Learning/README.md

 # Operationalizing Machine Learning

 In this project, we will work with Bank Marketing data and use Azure to configure a cloud-based machine learning production model, deploy it, and consume it.
 Additionally, we will also create, publish, and consume a pipeline.
-In the end, we will demonstrate all of my work by creating a README file and a screencast video

 ## Architectural Diagram